-Strengthening the System … By Improving the Response
+By Improving the Response

 The Start by Believing campaign is brought to you by End Violence Against Women International (EVAWI).

-EVAW International is the only organization dedicated to improving the criminal justice response to violence against women on every level — within the professions tasked with responding to victims and across society as a whole.
+EVAWI is the only organization dedicated to improving the criminal justice response to violence against women on every level — within the professions tasked with responding to victims and across society as a whole.

 There are so many steps.
 And each step is a link in the chain of support.
 But like any chain, one weak link can compromise the strength of the others.
-A police officer doesn’t believe and refuses to conduct an investigation.
-A doctor or nurse doesn’t believe and fails to provide an exam.
-A friend doesn’t believe and accuses her of “crying rape.”
+A police officer doesn't believe and refuses to conduct an investigation.
+A doctor or nurse doesn't believe and fails to provide an exam.
+A friend doesn't believe and accuses the person of “crying rape.”
 Just a single negative reaction can mean the whole chain falls apart.